Teradata/stacki-wiki/wiki/Customization/Creating-Site-RPMS.md

 # stack create package dir=/opt/prometheus name=site-prometheus
 ```

-Tell it the top level prefeix this should live under:
+Tell it the top level prefix this should live under:

 ```
 # stack create package dir=/opt/prometheus name=site-prometheus prefix=/opt
 ```

-All the above optiosn are required.
+All the above options are required.
 Anything else we add, is not.

 Give it a version.
 Default is the current Stacki version, which has a hash in it.
 Ick.
 I'm using 2.0.0 because that's the version of prometheus ~~I stole~~ I'm using.